Scas updates 01 Jul 2020

 Non-programmers can help us work on the user manual, write documentation, triage bugs, and more.
 We also rely a lot on you guys to provide devs with feedback and ideas so that we can make the best OS possible.
 You can even edit this website - click the link at the bottom of each page to get started.

-Regardless of your passion, meet us on IRC at #knightos on irc.freenode.net and chat with us.
-We're happy to have newcomers.Get Started »
+Regardless of your passion, chat with us on IRC; we're happy to have newcomers.Get Started »